Odden69/Miller_and_Davies/README.md

 ![Database diagram](documentation/images/database_diagram.png)

 ### SEO
-By brainstorming for ideas, I came up with a number of words and expressions I thought would be relevant searches for a user looking for a site like this.
+When brainstorming for ideas, I came up with a number of words and expressions I thought would be relevant searches for a user looking for a site like this.
 After searching for them on Google, using “others search for” and “related searches”, and finally Wordtracker, I ended up with these words and phrases to use on the site to improve SEO:
 - organic seeds
 - gardening seeds
 - vegetable seeds